Nadia27/secretsApp/README.md

         // This adds _ct and _ac fields to the schema, as well as pre 'init' and pre 'save' middleware,
         // and encrypt, decrypt, sign, and authenticate instance methods

+  - To combat this issue environment variables we used.
+I accomplished this by using an npm module dotenv <https://www.npmjs.com/package/dotenv>

+  - Environment variables are kept in a simple .env file which is used to keep sensitive variables and/or API keys safe.

+* __Level 3 Security - Hashing__

+  - Hashing takes away the need of an encryption key as previous needed with Level 2 security.

+  - Hashing uses a hash function turns to passwords and/or sensitive data into a hashes.
+Hash passwords are then stored into the db

+  - Hash functions are mathematical equations that are designed to make it almost impossible to go backwards.

+  - Hashing was achieved by using NPM module md5 <https://www.npmjs.com/package/md5>

+  - When a hash function is ran on a value it produces the same hash value every time.
+This eliminates the need for reversing the function for data verification.